-The Commissioner is leveraging big data for a behavioral health grant project to determine mental health parity in Washington state.
+The Commissioner is leveraging big data to determine mental health parity in Washington state.
 This has been facilitated by participating in the state's all-payer claims database.
-The Commissioner also constantly monitoring all the health insurance markets by requiring insurers to submit data in the individual, small- or large-group markets.
-Any fluctuations in curves like Tab 22: Insurance Commissioner - Position Information - Page 11 enrollment, price trend, and network adequacy are immediately noted and reported.
-This is possible only through leveraging big data on regularly.
+The Commissioner also constantly monitors all the health insurance markets by requiring insurers to submit data in the individual, small- or large-group markets.
+Any fluctuations in curves like enrollment, price trend, and network adequacy are immediately noted and reported.
+This is possible only through monitoring big data regularly.

-The Commissioner is working on a partnership with the Health Care Authority and the Washington State Employment Security Department to leverage big data in developing accurate, precise, and real-time health insurance enrollment data statewide.
-This will shed light on the uninsured population demographics.
-This partnership will allow the Commissioner to monitor and watch trends in different medical insurance markets, such as the flow of individuals from one market to another due to external economic changes.
-He is also planning to leverage big data to examine automobile insurance trends in Washington.
+The Commissioner is working in partnership with the Health Care Authority and the Washington State Employment Security Department to leverage big data in developing accurate, precise, and real-time health insurance enrollment data statewide.
+This information highlights the uninsured population demographics.
+This partnership allows the Commissioner to monitor trends in different medical insurance markets, such as the flow of individuals from one market to another due to external economic changes.
+He is also beginning to leverage big data to examine automobile insurance trends in Washington.

-The collection of big data on various topics like insulin, direct practice, network adequacy, and title insurance has allowed the Commissioner to provide important information to legislators as they evaluate bills on these topics.
-This year, the Commissioner will be collecting additional data in a study to understand Washington's captive insurance market landscape, which could potentially bring in a significant amount of revenue to the state.
+The collection of big data on various topics like insulin, direct practice, network adequacy, and title insurance has allowed the Commissioner to provide important information to legislators as they evaluate bills on these topics